 Current Game Project: Creating a Car Game on Micro:bit

-Using NeoPixels to teach CircuitPython coding concepts helps your students focus on core gaming concepts while dealing with the constraints of a limited display to create games.
+Using the micro:bit to teach python coding concepts helps your students focus on core gaming concepts while dealing with the constraints of a limited display (5x5 grid of LEDs) to create games.
 This is a great coding problem with real-world constraints normally found in various engineering disciplines.
-We seek to create handheld games that promote programming creativity while leveraging limited displays with just 10 NeoPixels.
-What type of games can be created with just 10 NeoPixels?
-Below is an example of an auto racing game based on Light Emitting Diodes (LEDs) (before NeoPixels) released in 1976 by Mattel Electronics.
-We seek to create games like this in CircuitPython but with NeoPixels and four colored buttons combining the button shield kit with the CPX.
-Follow us on Twitter for updates about our games and the button shield kit.
+We seek to create a MicroPython based car game with similar game mechanics as the Auto Race game shown below with just a single button.
+The Auto Race game is based on Light Emitting Diodes (LEDs) (before NeoPixels) released in 1976 by Mattel Electronics.
+We seek to create a similar car game on the micro:bit with just a single button.
+More to come...... please follow us on Twitter @iTapArcade as we develop this.